-We give you information you can use to make an informed decision about which company to use to send money to Germany.
+We will provide you with the information to enable you to make an informed decision about which company to use when sending money to Germany

 Tips for picking up cash in Germany

 The government advisory website SafeTravel warns against bag snatching and other types of street crime, as foreigners can be the target of theft in major German cities and tourist destinations.
 Travel in a group if you are concerned for your safety when picking up cash.
 If you are travelling solo, your hotel may be able to assist with an escort, especially if you are collecting a large sum of money.

 Can’t find what you’re looking for?
 Have a TorFX currency expert contact you for free

 The table below shows the differences between overseas money transfer companies and your bank.